COMMITTED TO YOUR SECURITY

 Automated Teller Machine (ATM) and debit cards

-• Use ATMs that are familiar or that are in well-lit locations where one feels comfortable.
-If the machine is poorly lit or is in a hidden area, use another ATM.
+• Use ATMs that are familiar or that are in well-lit locations where you feel comfortable.
+If the machine is poorly lit or in a hidden area, use another ATM.

-• Have card ready before approaching the ATM.
-Avoid having to go through the wallet or purse to find the card.
+• Have your card ready before approaching the ATM.
+Avoid having to go through your wallet or purse to find your card.

 • Do not use ATMs that appear to have been tampered with or otherwise altered.
-Report such condition to the bank.
+Report such conditions to the bank.

-• Memorize ATM personal identification number (PIN) and never disclose it with anyone.
-Do not keep those numbers or passwords in the wallet or purse.
+• Memorize your ATM personal identification number (PIN) and never disclose it to anyone.
+Do not keep those numbers or passwords in your wallet or purse.
 Never write them on the cards themselves.
-And avoid using easily available personal information like a birthday, nickname, mother’s maiden name or consecutive numbers.
+Avoid using easily available personal information like a birthday, nickname, mother’s maiden name, or consecutive numbers.

 • If the ATM is not working correctly, cancel the transaction and use a different ATM.
 If possible, report the problem to the bank.

-• Carefully secure card and cash in the wallet, handbag, or pocket before leaving the ATM or POS terminal.
+• Carefully secure your card and cash in your wallet, handbag, or pocket before leaving the ATM or POS terminal.

-• Do not leave the receipt behind.
-Compare ATM receipts to monthly statement.
-It is the best way to guard against fraud and it makes record-keeping easier.
+• Always take your receipt.
+Compare ATM receipts to your monthly statement.
+It is the best way to guard against fraud, and it makes record-keeping easier.

 View the Security Awareness document.